Stochasticity of fatigue failure times in sheared glasses: Models and methods

 \subsection{Elastoplastic Model (EPM)}

+EPMs (see \cite{NicolasRevModPhys2018} for a comprehensive review) are coarse-grained mesoscopic models that have been successful in capturing the phenomenology of driven amorphous solids.
+These models, owing to their coarse-grained nature, remain computationally accessible for large system sizes and large number of samples.
+This fact has been exploited recently \cite{pollard_22,rossi_22} to examine the nature of the ductile-to-brittle transition via extensive finite-size simulations.
 We use a recently developed energy-landscape based elasto-plastic model \cite{khandare2026} which is a spatially resolved extension of a single-site \textit{mesostate} model described in \cite{SastryPRL2021}.
+The single-site model in \cite{SastryPRL2021} was motivated by the observation of mechanically induced annealing when glasses are cyclically sheared \cite{LeishanthemNatCom2017,ParmarPRX2019,BhaumikPNAS2021}.
 In this model, wherein the amorphous solid is described as a regular array of mesoscopic blocks (or sites), the elastic interactions between the constituent sites are calculated \textit{via} the finite element method.
 Mesoscopic blocks (or mesostates) are arranged in a regular square grid of size $L\times L$ in two dimensions, and strain-controlled periodic boundary conditions are assumed.
 We consider three system sizes: $L=128,256,512$.
 The mesostates respond elastically when deformed; they follow a quadratic form for the local elastic energy, $E_i = E_{0i} + \frac{\mu_i}{2}(\gamma_i - \gamma_{0i})^2$, where the subscript $i$ refers to the $i$th site in the grid, and we set $\mu_i =2$ for all sites.
 The local \textit{plastic} strain ($\gamma_0$) denotes the stress-free strain of the mesostate.
 The local stress-free energy is termed as $E_0$ and is chosen to lie within $(-1,0)$.
 It is assumed that any given mesostate is stable when the local strain in that plaquette lies within $\gamma_0 \pm \sqrt{-E_0}$, that is, deeper (shallower) minima are stable over a larger (smaller) range of strain.
 Once a block becomes unstable the new value for $E_0$ is sampled from the density of states which is assumed to follow a Gaussian distribution with mean $-0.5$ and standard deviation $0.1$.
 The new value of $\gamma_0$ is taken to be $\gamma_0 \pm (\sqrt{-E_0^{old}} + \sqrt{-E_0^{new}})$, the sign depends on whether the block became unstable on crossing the right (plus) or the left (minus) stability limit.
 This choice of plastic strain increment implies that the parabolae are stacked edge to edge in either direction.
+The coupling of the stability range and the energy minimum allows for the intended annealing effect, since mesostates that are too shallow with respect to the cyclic driving amplitude will get replaced by deeper states with larger stability limits.
+Most prior EPM studies (with some exceptions, e.g., \cite{sollich97,sollich98,Jagla_2007,agoritsas2015,Khirallah_2021,LiuJCP2022}) lack this energy-landscape based approach in that there is no explicit treatment of the energy of a constituent site and its relation to the threshold stress at that site.
+A novel direction followed in \cite{SastryPRL2021,khandare2026} is that the mesostate energy minimum is equivalent to inherent structure energy in glasses, the distribution of which is known from prior atomistic simulations to be Gaussian \cite{heuer_00,sastry_01}.

 Cyclic shear is implemented \textit{via} the athermal quasistatic protocol where the globally imposed strain is incremented to the value where exactly one site becomes unstable.
 A mesostate transition is implemented and the stress redistribution is calculated via the finite element method.
 Unstable sites, if any, are made to undergo transitions, till the system reaches a stable state.
 This process is repeated such that the globally imposed strain traces the path $0\rightarrow \gamma_{max}\rightarrow 0 \rightarrow -\gamma_{max} \rightarrow 0$; this defines a cycle.
 We consider two annealing levels: a poorly annealed sample corresponding to a parent temperature $T_p = 3.16$ and a well annealed sample corresponding to a parent temperature $T_p = 0.06$.
 The sample preparation protocol and further details may be found in \cite{khandare2026}.